WWE: Golden Era (1984–1993)

-The WWF business expanded significantly on the shoulders of McMahon and his babyface hero Hulk Hogan for the next several years.
+The WWF business expanded significantly on the shoulders of McMahon and his babyface hero Hulk Hogan for the next several years after defeating The Iron Sheik at Madison Square Garden on January 23, 1984.
+This event is often cited as the start of WWF's Golden Era, or "Hulkamania".
 The introduction of Saturday Night's Main Event on NBC in 1985 marked the first time that professional wrestling had been broadcast on network television since the 1950s when the now-defunct DuMont Television Network broadcast matches of Vincent J. McMahon's Capitol Wrestling Corporation.
-The 1980s "Wrestling Boom" peaked with the WrestleMania III pay-per-view at the Pontiac Silverdome in 1987, which set an attendance record of 93,173, a record that stood for 29 years until WrestleMania 32.
+The 1980s "Wrestling Boom" peaked with the WrestleMania III pay-per-view at the Pontiac Silverdome in 1987, which set an attendance record of 93,173 for the WWF for 29 years until 2016.
 A rematch of the WrestleMania III main event between WWF champion Hulk Hogan and André the Giant took place on The Main Event I in 1988 and was seen by 33 million people, the most-watched wrestling match in North American television history.

-In 1983, Titan moved its offices to Stamford, Connecticut, though the current building was built and opened on May 13, 1991.
+In 1983, Titan moved its offices to Stamford, Connecticut.
 Subsequently, a new Titan Sports, Inc. (originally WWF, Inc.) was established in Delaware in 1987 and was consolidated with the Massachusetts entity in February 1988.

-New Generation (1992–1997)
+New Generation Era and start of the Monday Night War (1993–1997)

 The WWF was hit with allegations of steroid abuse and distribution in 1992.
 This was followed by allegations of sexual harassment by WWF employees the following year.
 McMahon was eventually exonerated, but the allegations brought bad public relations for the WWF, and an overall bad reputation.
 The steroid trial cost the company an estimated $5 million at a time of record low revenues.
 This helped drive many WWF wrestlers over to rival promotion World Championship Wrestling (WCW), including 1980s babyface hero Hulk Hogan.
-During this period, the WWF promoted wrestlers of a younger age comprising "The New Generation", featuring Shawn Michaels, Diesel, Razor Ramon, Bret Hart, and The Undertaker, in an effort to promote new talent into the spotlight.
+During this period, the WWF promoted wrestlers of a younger age comprising "The New Generation", featuring Bret Hart, Shawn Michaels, Diesel, Razor Ramon and The Undertaker among others in an effort to promote new talent into the spotlight.

 In January 1993, the WWF debuted its flagship cable program Monday Night Raw.
 WCW countered in September 1995 with its own Monday night program, Monday Nitro, which aired in the same time slot as Raw.
-The two programs would trade wins in the ensuing ratings competition (known as the "Monday Night Wars") until mid-1996.
+The two programs would trade wins in the ensuing ratings competition (known as the "Monday Night War") until mid-1996.
 At that point, Nitro began a nearly two-year ratings domination that was largely fueled by the introduction of the New World Order (nWo), a stable led by former WWF performers Hulk Hogan, Scott Hall (the former Razor Ramon), and Kevin Nash (the former Diesel).